kreibaum/pacosako/README.md

 scripts/setup-fresh-database.sh
 ```

+If you are getting `error: error returned from database: disk I/O error` when
+running this, check if maybe you deleted `database.sqlite` but kept around
+the `database.sqlite-wal` and `database.sqlite-shm` files.
+If so, delete them.

 ## Fake a Secrets File

 You can't get the real discord client secret, so you need to create a fake one.